 You have a private connection from Google Cloud to your environment such as Cloud VPN or Cloud Interconnect.

-Migrate for Compute Engine is for migrating virtual machines from on-premises and cloud environments to Google Cloud.
+Migrate to VMs is for migrating virtual machines from on-premises and cloud environments to Google Cloud.
 It lets you migrate a virtual machine to Google Cloud in a few minutes, while the data is copied in the background but the virtual machines are completely operational.
 You must have a private connection between your source environment to your Google Cloud project such as Cloud VPN, Cloud Interconnect, or Partner Interconnect.

-With Migrate for Compute Engine, you need to reevaluate the database
+With Migrate to VMs, you need to reevaluate the database

 configuration on the cloud VMs.
 Some configurations might not be optimized for